JesseFlip/joke_explainer/README.md

 # Visit the app [Here](https://jokeexplainer.streamlit.app)

-or if you want to make this app yourself see the instructions below
+or launch the app yourself!

 ## Instructions